Configuration¶

 on Continuous Integration environments by using partial configuration files.

-key to override
+method to override

 configuration values for previously listed files.